awitten1/awitten1.github.io/_posts/2022-12-28-C++-exception-safety.md

 Where `top` is an integer pointing to the last occupied index of the buffer.

-When the function returns, it has to call the copy constructor of `T` in order to construct a T in the stack frame of the caller.
-If the copy constructor throws an exception, that will violate the exception safety guarantee that the stack remain unchanged if it throws, because `top` has been decremented.
-The issue is that the copy constructor of `T` is called *after* we mutate the stack (decrementing `top`).
+When the function returns, it has to call the copy constructor of `T` in order to construct a `T` in the stack frame of the caller.
+If the copy constructor throws an exception, that will violate the exception safety guarantee of the stack.
+That is because the copy constructor of `T` is called *after* we mutate the stack (decrementing `top`).
+And so, we have mutated the stack, but `pop` has thrown exception.
+That is what we want to avoid.

-It's essential that if we throw an exception, we do not mutate the stack.

 In modern C++, I would probably write `pop` as: